SoftMoonWebWare/input-type_numeric_filename_filepath/README.md

 &nbsp; •make an input to accept only filename (no directory separators) or filepath characters; but no formatting is enforced.

 &lt;input type='filename'&gt;

+&lt;input type='filename'&gt;

+Note these are simply textual inputs for users to create filenames, etc.  They do not load any files.